-California’s CCA law requires Silicon Valley Clean Energy to become the default provider of electric generation for customers within our service area, and operate as an opt out program.
-Customer choice is very important to us, so we provide four written notices to our customers – two before and two after enrollment – so that you can choose where your electricity comes from, and how your dollars are spent.
+California’s CCA law (AB 117, 2002) requires Silicon Valley Clean Energy to become the default provider of electric generation for customers within our service area, and operate as an opt out program.
+Customer choice is very important to us, so we provided four written notices to our customers – two before and two after enrollment – so that you can choose where your electricity comes from, and how your dollars are spent.

 Silicon Valley Clean Energy sources clean and renewable electricity on behalf of our customers.
 All electricity products are carbon free, but each has a different percentage of renewable energy.
 GreenStart, our standard product is at least 50% renewable, and is carbon free.
 Customers can elect to pay a small premium (less than one cent per kilowatt-hour) for GreenPrime, which is 100% renewable and carbon-free.

 Historically, PG&E has been the default power provider for most customers.
-However, in 2002 when state legislators passed California’s Community Choice Aggregation law, this default status is transferred from PG&E to local community choice programs like Silicon Valley Clean Energy, if and when such a community choice program is put in place.
+However, in 2002 when state legislators passed California’s Community Choice Aggregation law (AB 117, Migden), this default status is transferred from PG&E to local community choice programs like Silicon Valley Clean Energy, if and when such a community choice program is put in place.
 For a long time, customers had no choice about their electricity provider, but today you have a choice.

 No. Silicon Valley Clean Energy replaces PG&E’s electric generation services with a local, publicly controlled electric generation service.
 SVCE purchases clean, carbon-free electricity, which PG&E then distributes to homes and businesses.
 PG&E continues to provide billing service, starts and stops when you move, resolves outages, performs power line maintenance and remains responsible for all gas services.